 Charlie Beaty is a young farmer from Warwickshire and a columnist for Countryside online.
-She's this year's champion of AHDB's Love Lamb Week, a campaign that showcases to the public the high quality lamb we produce here in Britain, inspiring more people to put it on their plates.
+She's a champion of AHDB's Love Lamb Week, a campaign that showcases to the public the high quality lamb we produce here in Britain, inspiring more people to put it on their plates.
 She writes:

 With #LoveLambWeek now being in full swing, it seems only right that I provide you with my top seven reasons to buy British Lamb - one for each day of the week!